 - Wanting confirmation that hands, house, or foods are safe and clean

-People should consider avoidance behavior (mental or physical) to be a form of ritual.
+Avoidance behavior (mental or physical) can also be a form of ritual.
 If someone cannot guarantee that something will go perfectly as planned, they may avoid the entire situation as the lack of control around it will likely trigger other obsessions and intrusive thoughts.
 Avoidance can be related to a variety of OCD themes, like someone avoiding doctors offices due to their obsessions related to germs or contamination.

 OCD Symptoms in Adults Vs. Kids